Welcome to the Encino Farmers Market!

 • Variety of California grown fruits and vegetables.

-• Also features fresh flowers, eggs, chicken and grass fed beef, honey, plants and more.
+• Also features fresh flowers, eggs, grass fed beef, honey, mushrooms, and more.

-• Offers prepared food such as crepes, Fish Tacos, gourmet tamales, vegan products, coffee, tea, fruit smoothies, two bakeries and a fish monger.
+• Offers prepared food such as fish tacos, gourmet tamales, Chinese dumplings, vegan products, coffee, tea, and fruit smoothies, as well as bakeries and a fish monger.

-• Vendors selling beautiful products such as hand made soaps, candles, hats, clothing, jewelry and more.
+• Vendors selling beautiful products such as jewelry, hand made soaps, candles, clothing, and more.

-• Live entertainment from various local cultural groups.
+• Live entertainment from various local singers and musicians.

 • You’re supporting local growers, artisans and small businesses.